 - Repossession of the vehicle

-- Consumers being unable to take personal possessions out of their vehicles when the car is repossessed
+- Consumers being unable to take personal possessions out of their vehicles when they are repossessed

 What we look at

-We look at each complaint on an individual basis, taking into account relevant rules and guidance produced by the regulator, law and industry best practice.
+We look at each complaint on an individual basis To reach a decision about what’s fair and reasonable, we'll take into account relevant rules and guidance produced by the regulator, law and industry best practice.
 We’ll then decide what is a fair outcome for that specific case.

 You can find more detailed information about some of the considerations we think about below:

-Lenders need to make sure that they are lending responsibly and make appropriate affordability checks before they lend to a consumer.
-There’s no set list of checks that a lender should complete, but the checks they make need to be proportionate to the individual circumstances of the consumer.
+Lenders need to make sure that they are lending responsibly and make appropriate affordability checks before they lend to a customer.
+There’s no set list of checks that a lender should complete, but the checks they make need to be proportionate to the individual circumstances of the customer.
 When we look at a complaint and consider what’s been proportionate, we’ll look at things like:

-- The type of credit – in particular the fact that the consumer could lose their car if their can’t keep up the repayments
+- The type of credit – in particular the fact that the customer could lose their vehicle if they can’t keep up the repayments

 - The size of the loan and the repayments